rathboma/rathboma.github.com/_posts/tumblr/2013-01-05-a-quick-guide-to-hadoop-map-reduce-frameworks.md

 ---

 ---
 layout: post
 title: A Quick Guide to Hadoop Map-Reduce Frameworks
 subject: hadoop
-description: A constantly expanding list of 12+ hadoop frameworks, with code examples and documentation links
+description: "A constantly expanding list of 12+ hadoop frameworks, with code examples and documentation links"
 tags:
 - hadoop
 - mapreduce